nbarnabee/processwire-starter/README.md

 1. Is Apache running?

-   - `apache2ctl status` to check
+   - `apache2ctl status` or `service apache2 status` to check
-   - `sudo apache2ctl start` to fire it up
+   - `sudo apache2ctl start` or `service apache2 start` to fire it up
-   - `apache2ctl stop` and `apache2ctl restart` if there's a problem
+   - `apache2ctl stop` and `apache2ctl restart` (or the `service apache2` equivalents) if there's a problem

+   You may run into an issue with "mod rewrite." `sudo a2enmod rewrite` will indicate whether it's installed/enabled.

 2. Is MySQL running?